 Defense contractors handling Federal Contract Information (FCI) or Controlled Unclassified Information (CUI) must strictly adhere to the security requirements spelled out in DoD’s Cybersecurity Maturity Model Certification (CMMC) program.
 FCI and CUI must be handled according to specific requirements outlined in the contract.
-Failure to do so can disqualify contractors from defense-related work.
+Failure to do so will disqualify contractors from defense-related work.

 This blog explains the basic requirements of CMMC, latest timeline, projected costs of compliance, and tips on how to get started on CMMC compliance.